Media Arts, Visual Arts

 Artist StatementI often take a multimedia approach, using sculptural objects, musical performance, video, and interactive electronic technologies to create immersive environments.
 These works investigate communal aspects of music creation, and give a renewed awareness of the body to the viewer.
 Musical thinking, which is at the same time gestural and architectonic, often holds a strong presence in my work.
 I use devices such as repetition, absurdity, and collaboration to filter in the physical rhythms and movements of the body created by the accumulation of footsteps, breaths, and heartbeats.
 These tools work together to place the viewer in the here and now, and create spaces to “just be”.

 Sara Dittrich (b.
-Cincinnati, Ohio 1991) is an interdisciplinary artist living and working primarily in Baltimore, Maryland USA.
-She creates objects, installations, and performances using the forms of musical instruments and interactive electronic technologies to investigate the dynamic acts of listening, communicating and moving.
-She received her BFA in interdisciplinary sculpture from the Maryland Institute College of Art (MICA), and has exhibited her work in numerous shows including venues such as Washington Project for the Arts (Washington, DC), the Urban Institute for Contemporary Arts (Grand Rapids, MI) and the Baltimore Museum of Art (Baltimore, MD).
-She has also exhibited her work internationally in the Czech Republic where she studied at the Academy of Arts, Architecture and Design in Prague with the sculpture studio headed by Dominik Lang.
-She received a 2017 Mary Sawyers Baker Artist Award, and 2013 Beers Contemporary Award for Emerging Art.
-Residencies include the Bemis Center for Contemporary Arts, Omaha, NE; the Vermont Studio Center Fellowship, Johnson, VT; Sculpture Space, Utica, NY; and the Fine Arts Work Center.
+Cincinnati, Ohio 1991) is an interdisciplinary sculpture artist based in Baltimore, Maryland.
+She creates objects, installations, and performances highlighting the dynamic rhythms of the body, and the interconnected patterns residing in everyday life.
+She received her BFA from the Maryland Institute College of Art, and has exhibited her work at the Baltimore Museum of Art, Baltimore, MD; Washington Project for the Arts, Washington, DC; and Urban Institute for Contemporary Arts, Grand Rapids, MI.
+Dittrich has also shown internationally in the Czech Republic where she studied at the Academy of Arts, Architecture and Design in Prague with the sculpture studio headed by Dominik Lang.
+She is the recipient of a 2017 Mary Sawyers Baker Artist Award, and 2013 Beers Contemporary Award for Emerging Art.
+Residencies include the Bemis Center for Contemporary Arts, Omaha, NE; the Vermont Studio Center Fellowship, Johnson, VT; Sculpture Space, Utica, NY; and the Fine Arts Work Center Fellowship, Provincetown, MA.